 See more »

-The United Artists logo is sliced off the screen with a bloody knife, slicing an "X" across the screen, revealing the opening scene.
-At the end, the same knife slices the live picture away, as (sort of) a fade out.
+The United Artists logo is sliced off the screen with a bloody Calvary Saber, slicing an "X" across the screen, revealing the opening scene.
+At the end, the same saber slices the live picture away, as (sort of) a fade out.
 See more »